dig-ie/dig-ie/README.md

 ## 👯 Collaboration in web development
 ## 💬 Ask me about my projects
-# 🔎 Some stuff in my pinned repos
+# 🔎 Some stuff in the pinned repos

 ## 📫 Contacts:
 <div>